quickwit-oss/odigos-quickwit-demo/README.md

 ## Demo

-You can download the demo here
+You can download the video of the demo here:

 [![demo_preview](./medias/demo_preview.png)](./medias/demo.mp4)